Contributor: Stefani Allegretti. Lesson ID: 13924

 Good work!

-Now, let's move on to another word that can describe things in the kitchen and lots of other places too: cold.
+Now, move to another word that can describe things in the kitchen and many other places: cold.

 Brrrrrrr!